rikedyp/LearnDyalog/docs/getting-started/index.md

 ```

 Now, when you make a change using the editor (after closing it with <kbd>Esc</kbd>), a file in that folder will be created or updated.

+!!!Note
+	Variables and are not saved to a linked folder by default.
+Use `]add varname` to save the variable `varname` with your code.

+	Tacit functions cannot be saved as text source.
+They must be wrapped in a tradfn or dfn.

 For larger applications or complex workflows, you might want to learn about [projects and packages](./application-development/projects-and-packages.md).